dhasumi/jr/README.md

 `--template FILE_PATH`:
 Specifies a template file, similar to the functionality of the `jira` command.
 If used together with `-b` option, this option takes precedence.

+`--custom STRING`:
+Specifies string as a custom values to the ticket.
+If you want to add multiple labels, separate them with commas (,) in a single option.
+If you set an arguments like "A=a,B=b" with `--custom`, it equals `--custom A=a --custom B=b` arguments on the jira-cli.